-- All students possess unique talents and will be challenged and successful. ≻ - An students possess unique talents and will be challenged and successful.
-Students will feel comfortable in a safe, nurturing environment that is established through mutual respect, acceptance, and a sense that everything is valued by all involved.
-Every child should have physical and emotional security in an environment that stimulates learning and recognizes each individual's self-worth. $\triangleright$ - $\geq$ Motivation is an essential element of learning - A good education provides a foundation for a productive, well-rounded contributing member of our community and is the shared responsibility of parents, school, and community.
-The role of the community is to be informed and provide facilities, materials, and personnel in a spirit of cooperation.
-The school should provide comprehensive curricula that offer students diversity of choice in an environment that stimulates learning and $\geq$ - $\mathbf{b}$ growth. - The district has the responsibility to be a good steward of the financial resources provided by the community. $\geq$ - All students will understand the importance of assisting the needy through acts of kindness, philanthropy, and overt acts of citizenship. $\geq$
+- ▶ All students possess unique talents and will be challenged and successful. - >> Students will feel comfortable in a safe, nurturing environment that is established through mutual respect, acceptance, and a sense that everything is valued by all involved. - >> Every child should have physical and emotional security in an environment that stimulates learning and recognizes each individual's self-worth. - ▶ Motivation is an essential element of learning - ➤ A good education provides a foundation for a productive, well-rounded contributing member of our community and is the shared responsibility of parents, school, and community. - >> The role of the community is to be informed and provide facilities, materials, and personnel in a spirit of cooperation. - >> The school should provide comprehensive curricula that offer students diversity of choice in an environment that stimulates learning and growth. - >> The district has the responsibility to be a good steward of the financial resources provided by the community. - ➤ All students will understand the importance of assisting the needy through acts of kindness, philanthropy, and overt acts of citizenship.